krypted/TheHistoryOfComputingPodcast/Books.md

 1. Scaling Up, Verne Harnish
 1. Traction: A Startup Guide to Getting Customers, Gabriel Weinberg, Justin Mares
 1. Zero to One: Notes on Startups, or How To Build The Future, Peter Thiel, Blake Masters
+1. Destruction and Creation, John Boyd
+1. Boyd, the Fighter Pilot Who Changed The Art of War, Albert Coram
+1. Team of Teams, General Stan McChrystal
+1. Certain to Win, Chet Richards
+1. Warfighting, US Marine Corps
+1. Art of the Start, Guy Kawasaki
+1. Drive, Dan Pink
+1. The Speed of Trust, Stephen Covey
+1. Raving Fans, Ken Blanchard and Sheldon Bowles